Tunnelling Association of Canada

 - Networking & Entertainment - Connect with industry professionals in a lively environment!

 - Short Technical Session - A 30-minute-long presentation will cover a timely topic in the industry.
-Details to come!
+See details below!

 - Food & Drink - Enjoy two drink tickets courtesy of TAC and a selection of delicious appetizers and refreshments.